jamesgurung/newsletter-builder/README.md

     * `Organisations__0__Footer` - the footer text to include in emails
     * `Organisations__0__BannedWords` - a JSON array of words which are not allowed in articles
     * `Organisations__0__PhotoConsentUrl` - the URL of the photo consent spreadsheet
+    * `Organisations__0__UnlistedArticles__0` - an article name which should not be listed on the index page, for example a regular standing item (subsequent unlisted articles can be set up by adding additional items with incrementing indices)
     * `Organisations__0__FromEmail` - the email address from which newsletters and reminders will be sent
     * `Organisations__0__QualityAssuranceEmail` - the email address to which quality assurance requests will be sent
     * `Organisations__0__SocialMediaEmail` - the email address to receive requests to share the newsletter on social media